lehrblogger/lehrblogger.com-octopress/source/_posts/2013-12-13-planning-to-propose.md

 alias: /proposal/
 blurb: "A story for family, friends, and our future selves."
 show_blurb: true
+updates:
+  - date: 2014-01-19
+    body: "I added an after-the-fact photo of the ring in the notebook, and the security video from the Seattle Public Library.
+Thank you to the friendly and helpful people who found the footage and sent it to us!"
 thanks:
   - name: "my parents Jim and Karen"
   - name: "my sister Amy"